 PBX systems operate by using either VoIP (Voice Over Internet Protocol), PSTN (analog landlines), or ISDN (digital phone lines).
 With a PBX, the telephone line coming into your business can be split into multiple lines, allowing you to support more telephones.
 Better yet, calls between users are free.

-Components of a Complete PBX Telephone Networking
+Components of a Complete PBX Phone System Networking

 A complete PBX phone system network consists of various hardware and software components to provide voice connectivity.
 Whether you are using a cloud-based PBX or a hardware solution, your business telephone system should include at least three parts: